gridsome/gridsome.org/blog/2020-08-14-integrate-vuex-with-modules/index.md

 title: How to integrate Vuex with Modules with Gridsome - Shopping Cart Example
 slug: vuex-modules-with-gridsome
 author: [dozy.io]
-date: 2020-06-01
+date: 2020-08-14
 tags: ['vuex']
 excerpt: 'Vuex coupled with Gridsome provides a state management pattern you can use across your static site.
-This post will expand on default documentation to explain how you can use Vuex to seperate your sites state into modules.'
+This post will expand on default documentation to explain how you can use Vuex to separate your sites state into modules.'
 ---

 ## What is Vuex?
 Why should I use it with Gridsome?